wieslawsoltes/Dock/docs/dock-views.md

 Dock renders `Document` and `Tool` instances using standard Avalonia data templating.
 This guide shows how to present your own controls for these items.

 > **💡 New to Dock content setup?** For a comprehensive guide with step-by-step examples and troubleshooting, see the [Document and Tool Content Guide](dock-content-guide.md).
+For modern automatic document management, see [DocumentDock ItemsSource](dock-itemssource.md).

 ## Using `DataTemplate`